cosmos/cosmos-sdk/README.md

 ## Initial Setup

-Before beginning with these guides, please make sure you understand how to [install and compile](https://github.com/tendermint/basecoin/blob/master/README.md) the basecoin code.
-Then, we will go through initializing the state, inspecting the state, and sending money with a simple cli.
+Before beginning with these guides, please make sure you understand how to [install and compile](https://github.com/tendermint/basecoin/blob/develop/README.md) the basecoin code.

-**TODO**
+Then, check out the [basecoin cli introduction](./tutorial.md) will go through initializing the state, inspecting the state, and sending money with a simple cli.

 ## Minting Coin

 **Working Code Here**

-You just read about the amazing [plugin system](https://github.com/tendermint/basecoin/blob/master/README.md#plugins), and want to use it to print your own money.
+You just read about the amazing [plugin system](https://github.com/tendermint/basecoin/blob/develop/Plugins.md), and want to use it to print your own money.
 Me too!
 Let's get started with a simple plugin extension to basecoin, called [mintcoin](./mintcoin/README.md).
+This plugin lets you register one or more accounts as "central bankers", who can unilaterally issue more currency into the system.
+It also serves as a simple test-bed to see how one can not just build a plugin, but also take advantage of existing codebases to provide a simple cli to use it.

 ## Financial Instruments